aaguseva/TurbChannelLinstab/README.md

 The resulting eigenvectors u,v,w can be obtained with get_vel(...)

+For more details, see
+- Guseva, A. and Jiménez, J. (2022) Linear instability and resonance effects in large-scale opposition flow control.
+J. Fluid Mech., 935, A35, and the references therein.

 ### To use the code:
 - set wavenumbers $\alpha$, $\beta$
 - calculate differentiation matrices with Dmat